-HPV Vaccination in Port Harcourt; Exploring Caregiver Perceptions and the Need for a Gender-Neutral Health Education in the Post-Rollout Era .
+HPV Vaccination in Port Harcourt- Exploring Caregiver Perceptions and the Need for a Gender-Neutral Health Education in the Post-Rollout Era

 ABSTRACT.

 Background: Human Papillomavirus (HPV) has significant links with anogenital neoplasia in both sexes.
 While Nigeria has implemented free HPV vaccination for girls aged 9–14, the program's sustainability and gender-specific focus remain concerns.
 This study assessed the knowledge and perceptions of parents in Port Harcourt in the post-rollout era.